SKB-CGN/ioBroker.energiefluss-erweitert/README.md

 - Added: Strg/Meta (Mac) + A now selects all elements except lines
 - Added: Copied elements can now be inserted at the current pointer position
 - Added: Holding down the Shift key enables 2 modes: 1. moving elements with the keyboard, 10 steps per key press are possible | 2. moving elements with the mouse, the element snaps in the next grid
 - Added: The live view and workspace now have toast messages on the top right corner to inform the user.
-For better usage, the user is also informed with tips, which can be deactivated or reactivated
+For better usage, the user is also informed with tips which can be deactivated
 - Added: Datasources will not be deleted directly - they will be marked for deletion and will be deleted once the workspace is saved.
 Before, the user is able to restore them
 - Added: Dependencies updated (Web-Adapter: 6.1.10 and Admin: 6.0.0 are now required)
 - Added: A workspace tour shows the user how to use the basic functions